jhackshaw/tspvis/README.md

 **Improvement** - Attempt to take an existing constructed path and improve on it

-- 2-Opt Inversion
+- 2-Opt Reciprocal Exchange
-- 2-Opt Reciprcal Exchange\*
+- 2-Opt Inversion*

 ### Exhaustive algorithms